bhanug/misframe/content/2016/11/11/bootstrapping-time-series.md

 You can create distributions of averages, quantiles, minimums, maximums... *anything* that can take advantage of sampling with replacement.
 I think bootstrapping has lots of potential, and it's really easy to implement!

+**EDIT:** The takeaway in the original post may not have been clear.
+This approach is not a new way of detecting changes without outliers or anything like that.
+I don't even think there's anything wrong with the percent change itself.
+The main takeaway is that a single number like the percent change can be affected by outliers and typical variability of systems.
+A number like that is hard to interpret by itself.
+By bootstrapping, you can create some sort of confidence or significance indicator that can help you interpret results.
+For example, an average is much more useful if you also had the standard deviation because the standard deviation gives you an idea of what the spread of the data is like.
+The time series example I showed in this post uses bootstrapping to give you a better idea about whether or not there is an actual, significant change in a time series.

 ## Example code